mxz7/nypsi-odds/readme.md

 this repo shows results for [nypsi](https://github.com/tekoh/nypsi) (random) crate/fish/mine/hunt odds. results can be found in [./out/](./out/)

+up to date as of 21st october 2022

 ## results

+for each test, it was ran 500,000 times.

 [basic crate](./out/basic_crate.txt) (vote&69420 are the same odds)